Relevant UK Cabinet Departments

 This 43-page report, prepared by Attorney General Geoffrey Cox, summarizes in plain English the legal effects of the provisions set forth in the Withdrawal Agreement reached between the EU and the UK on 14 November, 2018.
 The report constitutes the legal analysis on which the government of Prime Minister Theresa relied in signing the agreement.
 A binding vote by the House of Commons forced the government to disclose the contents of the report to the public.

 Cabinet Office Reports

 The UK Cabinet Office supports the work of the Prime Minister and her cabinet in formulating government policies and in coordinating the implementation of these policies.

-- Alternatives to Membership: Possible Models for the United Kingdom Outside the European Union
+- Alternatives to Membership: Possible Models for the UK Outside the EU

 This report, published prior to the referendum, outlines three alternatives to UK membership in the EU: 1) joining the European Economic Area (the Norwegian model), 2) negotiating a series of bilateral agreements with the EU (the Swiss model), and 3) relying on World Trade Organization rules (the WTO-only model).

 - Rights and Obligations of European Union Membership